Archivist • Photographer • Educator

 “Photographers of the Civil War Era: Frank H. Price of Newark and Elizabeth”

-Article published in New Jersey Studies.
+Article published in New Jersey Studies in 2021.
 With Joseph G. Bilby.
 See article.
 See link to supplemental portfolio of images.

 “Photographers of the Civil War and Postwar Era: John P. Doremus”

-Article published in New Jersey Studies.
+Article published in New Jersey Studies in 2022.
 With Joseph G. Bilby.
 See article.
 See link to supplemental portfolio of images.

 “Careers in Camerawork: Six Photographers of Camden, New Jersey, 1860–1910”